pabloascarza/ember-geoservice/README.md

 # ember-geoservice

 This addon is a go-to solution for integrating HTML5 Geolocation API into your Ember.js web app.
 Forked from https://github.com/igorpreston/ember-cli-geo but updated and maintained.
-Thanks to  [@igorpreston](https://github.com/igorpreston) for the code base for this addon.
+Thanks to  [@igorpreston](https://github.com/igorpreston) for the code base to this addon.
 It is production-ready and backwards compatible.